-Digital Projects for the Public: Instructions for Preparing a Prototyping Grant Application
+Digital Projects for the Public: Instructions for Preparing a Discovery Grant Application

-Expected Outcome: A working prototype that demonstrates the main humanities ideas and the details of the project's technology accompanied by an outreach plan to engage a wide public audience.
+Expected Outcome: A design document that details the project's humanities content and the format(s) being developed.
+The document must also provide an outreach plan for reaching a wide public audience.

-Using the Attachments Form, complete and attach the following parts of your Prototyping Grant application in accordance with the guidelines below.
+Using the Attachments Form, complete and attach the following parts of your Discovery Grant application in accordance with the guidelines below.